How is personal injury compensation determined?

 - Per diem: This method attempts to assign a value to your pain and suffering by calculating a “per diem” (per day) value, adding that amount to your medical costs and lost income, and then adding that to a per-diem value for any lingering pain.

-Contact a Reputable Personal Injury Lawyer in Milwaukee WI
+Contact a Reputable Personal Injury Attorney in Milwaukee WI

-For more information, a lawyer may help you navigate any state- and local jurisdiction-specific laws that relate to your case.
+For more information, an Attorney may help you navigate any state- and local jurisdiction-specific laws that relate to your case.
 For instance, Wisconsin passed a law in 2011 that limits punitive damages in personal injury claims, but not compensatory (or economic) damages.
 State legislatures are constantly updating laws that pertain to civil suits and it’s essential to have the most up-to-date knowledge possible.

-If you were the victim of someone’s negligence, call a Milwaukee personal injury lawyer from Hickey & Turim, S.C. for a free consultation today.
+If you were the victim of someone’s negligence, call a Milwaukee personal injury Attorney from Hickey & Turim, S.C. for a free consultation today.